• A housing community at Chapman University. In the foreground is a red-leafed tree.

 (714) 516-4788

-Selena is the Housing Communications Coordinator for Residence Life and First Year Experience.
+Selena (she/her/hers) is the Housing Communications Coordinator for Residence Life and First Year Experience.
 As the Housing Communications Coordinator, Selena manages departmental social media accounts, residence life web pages and supports departmental messaging efforts.
 Selena was born and raised in Ewa Beach, Hawai’i, on the island of O’ahu.
 She moved to Southern California when she attended Azusa Pacific University, where she received her Bachelor’s Degree in Graphic Design.
 She then received a Master’s Degree from the University of Denver in Communication Management.
 While she was pursuing her Master’s Degree, she was a Social Media Coordinator for a non-profit organization and was an Internal Communications Intern for an education tech company.
 She discovered her passion for supporting student success and, since then, had desired to work in higher education.
 In her free time, she is indulging in KBBQ, exploring the virtual worlds of gaming, or playing with her cats.

 Davis Community Center